Compare ETS

 REPORTING: CO2 monitoring reports must be submitted quarterly.

-VERIFICATION: Emission data reports and their underlying data are required to undergo periodic quality assurance and quality control procedures in accordance with US Environmental Protection Authority (EPA) regulations.
+VERIFICATION: Emission data reports and their underlying data are required to undergo periodic quality assurance and quality control procedures in accordance with US EPA regulations.

 In cases of excess emissions (i.e., if entities do not surrender all required allowances by the deadline), allowances equivalent to three times the amount of excess emissions must be surrendered.
 Furthermore, covered entities may also be subject to specific penalties imposed by the RGGI state where it is located.